aisyaracelly/Portfolio-Project/README.md

 The reasoning: since my topic is LinkedIn organic content strategy, LinkedIn authors are the most direct and credible reference.
 They're actively practicing what they post about on the platform itself.
-A YouTube creator who talks about LinkedIn but doesn't actively use it is a weaker source than someone whose LinkedIn presence is the proof of concept.
+A YouTube creator who talks about LinkedIn can still be active on LinkedIn, but I personally think the primary source still should be LinkedIn because that's the proof of concept.

 From there, I looked for YouTube videos from the same experts.
 But not all of them had relevant YouTube content.
 Some are LinkedIn-first creators who rarely